20 Best Things to Do in Trier, Germany

-It has reputedly earned the nickname ‘Rome of the North’ because of the city's well-preserved, still-standing Roman art and architecture, from when it was conquered by the Roman emperor Augustus during the 16th century.
+It has reputedly earned the nickname "Rome of the North" because of the city's well-preserved, still-standing Roman art and architecture, from when it was conquered by the Roman emperor Augustus during the 16th century.

-Trier boasts a total of eight UNESCO World Heritage Sites and therefore has a lot to offer--from striking Roman ruins and ancient bathhouses, across old, gothic churches and chapels, to a bustling marketplace and fine wine.
+Trier boasts a total of eight UNESCO World Heritage Sites, and therefore has a lot to offer—from striking Roman ruins and ancient bathhouses, across old, gothic churches and chapels, to a bustling marketplace and fine wine.

-It is also called the 'Black Gate,' roughly translated from Latin and comes from being built with large, dark-colored sandstones.
+It is also called the Black Gate, roughly translated from Latin, and is built with large, dark-colored sandstones.

 It was also turned into a church in the Middle Ages when a Greek hermit sought shelter in one of its towers.

-Port Nigra is undoubtedly a great place to mark the start of your time in Trier.
+Located in Porta-Nigra-Platz, the Porta Nigra is undoubtedly a great place to mark the start of your time in Trier.

-The architecture still stands strong, held by rusting iron clamps and the staircases give easy entry to explore all the floors.
+The architecture still stands strong, held by rusting iron clamps, and the staircases give easy entry to explore all the floors.

 The dimensions of the hall stand at a remarkable 33 meters in height and 67 meters in length, and the place has been modified and restored several times.